Ranginui Walker: Personal life

-Walker met Deidre Dobson at Auckland Teachers' Training College in Epsom, and the couple were married in 1953.
+Walker met Deirdre Dodson at Auckland Teachers' Training College in Epsom, and the couple were married in 1953.
 They had three children.
-According to biographer Professor Paul Spoonley, "The acceptance of intermarriage was an issue for both sets of parents: Walker's parents were concerned that Deidre was a Pākehā and not Roman Catholic; Deidre's were concerned that their daughter was to marry a Māori."
+According to biographer Professor Paul Spoonley, "The acceptance of intermarriage was an issue for both sets of parents: Walker's parents were concerned that Deirdre was a Pākehā and not Roman Catholic; Deirdre’s were concerned that their daughter was to marry a Māori."

 Walker commented that the country's race problems would be solved 'in the bedrooms of the nation.'

 Career and activism

 Walker was a member of Māori activist group Ngā Tamatoa and Secretary of the Auckland District Māori Council from 1969 to 1973 and chairman from 1974 to 1990.

 In 1993 he became the Professor and Head of Māori Studies at the University of Auckland.

 In 2003, Walker became a member of the Waitangi Tribunal.
 He held a strong belief in Maori Identity, and had stated that William Hobson's declaration that "He iwi tahi tātou", meaning "We are now one people", in the Treaty of Waitangi, was a cultural attack on the indigenous people of New Zealand.